Marta – Part II

 Doppler ultrasound on July 24, RAS

-1st Womans test appointment with my CA125 oncologist on July 28.
+1st woman’s appointment with my oncologist is on July 28.
 Madam, you have high-grade cancer, stage III.
 I no longer hear anything in my head.
 High grade – it’s good or bad, not necessarily it’s not good.
 Stage there are 4 stages, and I’m on the 3rd.
 I think back to October 2019 when this famous gynaecologist did not dare to examine me.
 At what stage was I at that moment?
 The CA125 levels oncologist continues talking and prepares a packet of prescriptions for me.
 I have to do an emergency PET scan because she needs it before the first chemo scheduled for the 4th, and it is the 28th.
 Before leaving, she tells me, “We can cure you”.
 That surprises me.
 Despite all the progress in women’s science, do we tell an HPV type of cancer patient that he can be cured?!

-My chemo (Taxol and Carboplatin) is quite aggressive, so I will lose my hair very quickly.
+My chemo (Taxol and Carboplatin) is quite aggressive so that I will lose my hair very quickly.
 Never mind, when I returned from my HPV appointment with my oncologist, a quick trip to the hairdresser to cut very short, I pointed out that my hair reached almost the middle of my back.
 He didn’t want to, but why did they want to decide for me?
 My hair, my ovaries, my body!
 I came out of there with a bob cut.

 July 29 poses the PAC